hborlik/EV2-Engine/current_notes.md

 ## Thesis Notes

-Modeling and rendering are two core research problems in computer graphics.
-Show how this tool can add to existing work.
-How it integrates with another project.
-Can find a paper to build on.

-!!!WFC!!!

 ### Schedule

 2. Jan 20 : *Scene representation* Need to load from very simple format to enable procedural generation.
     1. Think about the data structures that will be used to generate a scene graph.

-3. Jan 27 :
-4. Feb 03 : *Graph progress* Data structures for WFC
-5. Feb 10 :
-6. Feb 17 :
-7. Feb 24 :
-8. Mar 03 :
-9. Mar 10 : Graph implementations are working and mostly tested.
-Need to finish WFC
-10. Mar 17 :

 Two week goal (April 17)
 1. Visuals for wfc
 2. n^2 sphere bounding intersections

-1. Break input image into tiles
+3. Break input image into tiles
-2. Interpret tiles as values that can appear in a given neighborhood
+4. Interpret tiles as values that can appear in a given neighborhood
-3. Build adjacency matrix (neighborhoods and values)
+5. Build adjacency matrix (neighborhoods and values)
    1. associated weight for how often they appear in the input image Jan 17 thoughts: Volume based WFC for objects and their neighboring objects (classes of object).
 For interior or exterior scenes.
 Eg garbage cans and nearby garbage on the ground.
 WFC allows for probabilistic/constrain driven modeling.
 Placement rules can drive orientation.
 Contributions would be WFC that can expand to accommodate objects with more positions that need to be evaluated.